So, the important question is: Who Am I?

 I am a Danish poet / writer / translator and pictorial artist.
 I run this site in order to have a handy publishing platform for my work which I self-publish.

-Aside from this, I also work as a web developer / web – and -graphic designer, read a lot, listen to loads of music and play the ukulele.
+Aside from this, I have also worked as a web developer / web – and -graphic designer, and is currently applying for Danish Law School.
+I also read a lot, listen to loads of music and grow vegetables.

 My Pseudonym Is K-M Skalkenæs